thinkful-ei-heron/GlaizaShoppingList/README.md

 # Shopping List App Challenge

-This repo contains starter files for the *Shopping List App* challenge.
+This repo contains my response to the Shopping List App challenge.